vojtechruz/vojtechruzicka-blog/src/posts/javascript-promises/index.md

 });
 ```

 You should call `resolve()` and supply a return value when the promise is fulfilled.
-In case something goes wrong, you call `reject()` instead and you can supply an error describing what happened.
+In case something goes wrong, you call `reject()` instead, and you can supply an error describing what happened.

 ```javascript
 new Promise(function(resolve, reject) {